 Choosing Your Neighborhood: Key Factors

-Consider these questions: - How important is English-speaking environment?
+- How important is English-speaking environment?

 Pro tip: Spend your first month in a serviced apartment in Sukhumvit.
 This gives you time to explore different neighborhoods before committing to a long-term lease.
 Many expats discover their ideal area is different from what they initially expected.